jonah-lc/lab_tools/README.md

 # lab_tools
-Simple R functions for importing and plotting data from labratory machines Tools should be fairly self-explanatory, feel free to contact me if that is not the case.
+Simple R functions for importing and plotting data from labratory machines.
+Tools should be fairly self-explanatory, feel free to contact me if that is not the case.